jerchaumont/Projet-ing-nierie-documentaire/README.md

             scene.text = a.group()
             #countScene+=1
 ```
 Then, the rest of the code follows the same logic.
-It generates a xml file, to wich we just have to add a XSL stylesheet.
+It generates a xml file, to which we just have to add a XSL stylesheet.

 ### Create the XSL stylesheet
 _Not done yet_